 About This Chapter

 Other people can have wide-ranging effects on our thoughts, feelings, and behaviors.
 Social psychology seeks to study these effects.
 In this chapter, you'll explore famous experiments, like Milgram's obedience study and Asch's work with conformity, to see what psychologists have discovered about group interactions.
 You'll learn the definitions of attribution, altruism, and stereotypes and how these concepts work within the field of psychology.
-You'll see what the influence of other people can have on cognitive, behavioral, and emotional actions and reactions.
-This chapter is designed to teach you:
+You'll see what influence other people can have on cognitive, behavioral, and emotional actions and reactions.
+By the end of this chapter you will be able to:

 What is social psychology and how is it used?
 This lesson offers an introduction to the social influences, as well as the group and individual behaviors, covered by this field.